lxRbckl/Project-VBR/README.md

 ### `Project VBR`
 > Create a conceptual model for data from visual ballistics on roulette wheels.
 Spring 2022.
+Proof of concept.